 Layover In Dublin: Explore The City In 2 Days

-Whether you're interested in exploring historical landmarks or indulging in local cuisine, or drinking at some of the oldest pubs in the world there is something for everyone.
+Whether you're interested in exploring historical landmarks or indulging in local cuisine, or drinking at some of the oldest pubs, two days is plenty of time to explore some of the cities best attractions.

 The Guinness Storehouse is an iconic attraction in Dublin that's a must-visit for beer lovers.
 The seven-story building, shaped like a pint of Guinness, offers an immersive experience that takes visitors through the history of the famous Irish beer.
 You'll learn about the brewing process, enjoy panoramic views of the city, and even get the chance to pour your own pint of Guinness.